Amisoli Patasoni

-Amisoli Patasoni (February 27, 1901 - January 4, 1962) was an American long-distance runner.
+Amisoli Patasoni (Amesoli Patasoni, February 27, 1901 - January 4, 1962) was an American long-distance runner.
 He competed in the men's 10,000 metres at the 1920 Summer Olympics.
+Patasoni also competed in the Cross-Country Individual event and Cross-Country Team event the same year.
+Patasoni ranked #4 with Team USA.
+He gained his spot on the team by winning the Midwestern Olympic Trials 10K in 1920, earning his personal best of 33:36.6.
 Patasoni was a member of the Zuni Nation and attended Haskell Institute.